Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Like Medoc Mountain to the north, Raven Rock rests near the fall line.
 Millions of years ago, heat and pressure built the underlying structure, which is harder rocks reminiscent of the foothills meeting the adjacent soft, coastal pain-similar ones.

-Prior to European arrival in the 1700s, this area was the home and hunting land of Siouan and Tuscarora people.
-For many years, the Raven Rock was named Patterson’s by an early settler but eventually earned the current moniker due to ravens being spotted at its top.
+Prior to European arrival in the 1700s, this area was the home and hunting land of the Siouan and Tuscarora people.
+For many years, the Raven Rock was named Patterson’s by an early settler but eventually earned the current moniker due to Ravens being spotted at its top.

 Read More: The NC Bucket List Book